 Topical Treatments

 Topical treatments are often the first line of defense in lightening dark spots.
-Here’s how some of the most effective ingredient’s work:
+Here’s how some of the most effective ingredients work:

 - Hydroquinone: A prescription-strength skin-lightening agent that inhibits melanin production.
+Consult with a dermatologist before starting treatments involving hydroquinone.

 - Kojic Acid: A natural skin-lightening agent derived from mushrooms, effective for brightening dark spots.